Microsoft Teams Pricing: Plans, Features, and Value Explained

 • Integrated design: Lark combines chat, video conferencing, cloud storage, and document collaboration into a single platform.
 Unlike Microsoft Teams, which relies on separate Microsoft 365 apps, Lark’s tools are natively integrated, offering a seamless experience.

-• 100GB cloud storage: One of Lark’s biggest advantages is its free 100GB cloud storage.
-In contrast, Microsoft Teams’ free plan offers only 5GB, and even its paid plans have storage limits.
+• Higher cloud storage: Lark’s free plan comes with 100 GB of cloud storage and paid plans provide 15 TB.
+In contrast, Microsoft Teams’ free plan offers only 5 GB, and most of its paid plans only offer 1 TB of storage limits.

 • Cross-timezone collaboration: For global teams, Lark’s built-in timezone tools make scheduling meetings across different regions effortless.
 Lark also offers real-time language translations, allowing team members who speak different languages to easily communicate in their native language.
 Microsoft Teams offers basic calendar features but lacks the same level of optimization for distributed teams.